 Madrid may not be the first choice when someone is visiting Spain for the first time.
 The first choice of many travellers would be Barcelona, Mallorca, or maybe even Seville.
 Some may think they can skip Madrid and just go to the beach cities or the South of Spain.
 But in my opinion, Madrid is not just another boring capital city.
 And it really should not be your second choice of holiday destination.
 I have been living here for more than five years and I am very much in love with it.
 And after such a long time I can give you a couple of tips and recommendations on how to have the best time while visiting Madrid.
 That is why I came up with this Madrid Bucket List Challenge: This list contains 37 things you have to do while visiting Madrid.

 It does not matter if you are visiting Madrid for the first time or have been to Madrid before.
 This bucket list contains all kinds of activities to have an amazing time in Madrid.
-You will find the best museums in Madrid, the best attractions, and the best food spots in Madrid.
+You will find the best museums in Madrid, the best attractions, and the best food spots.
 Let’s jump right into it:

 Other blog posts that could be interesting for you: